ethz-adrl/ifopt/README.md

 ```bash
 1.0 0.0
 ```

+#### towr
-A more involved problem definition with multiple sets of variables and constraints, taken from [towr] produces the following:
+A more involved problem, taken from [towr], with multiple sets of variables and constraints to generate motions for legged robots produces the following:

 <img align="center" height="500" src="https://i.imgur.com/4yhohZF.png"/>

 ## Develop
-Useful information for developers is given in the *:arrow_right: doxygen documentation*.
+Useful information for developers is given in the doxygen documentation:

  * For an overview of how to formulate your problem, start [ProblemFormulation](http://docs.ros.org/api/ifopt/html/group__ProblemFormulation.html).
  * A nice graphical overview as UML can be seen [here](http://docs.ros.org/api/ifopt/html/inherits.html).